TechnitiumSoftware/DnsServer/README.md

 - Works on Windows, Linux, macOS and Raspberry Pi.
 - Docker image available on [Docker Hub](https://hub.docker.com/r/technitium/dns-server).
 - Installs in just a minute and works out-of-the-box with zero configuration.
-- Block Ads using one or more block list URLs.
+- Block ads & malware using one or more block list URLs.
+- High performance DNS server that can serve millions of requests per minute even on a commodity desktop PC hardware (load tested on Intel i7-8700 CPU with more than 100,000 request/second).
-- Run [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) and [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) DNS service on your network.
+- Self host [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) and [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) DNS service on your network.
 - Use public DNS resolvers like Cloudflare, Google & Quad9 with [DNS-over-TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) and [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) protocols as forwarders.
 - Advance caching with features like serve stale, prefetching and auto prefetching.
 - Supports working as an authoritative as well as a recursive DNS server.